dhall-lang/dhall-lang/standard/types.md

     ↑(d, x, m, λ(y : A₀) → b₀) = λ(y : A₁) → b₁

-Similarly, we increase the minimum bound when we descend into a function type that binds a variable of the same name:
+Function types also introduce bound variables, so increase the minimum bound when descending past such a bound variable:

     ↑(d, x, m, A₀) = A₁   ↑(d, x, m + 1, B₀) = B₁